Moldy Basement Smell

 Detect it

 If you smell mold, you have mold.
-The first thing is finding the source of the smell.
-Once this is located and narrowed down to a relatively easy to inspect spot then you are ready for step two.
+The first step is finding the source of the smell.
+Once this is located and narrowed down to a relatively easy to inspect spot, then you are ready for step two.

 Remove the Mold

 Removing mold can be very messy and even dangerous if there is a large amount of it.
 Areas of heavy mold growth over a few square feet should be removed under containment or at least by a mold professional.
-It is possible to clean mold off of surfaces that are not porous such as glass and plastic, but porous materials will not be possible to clean to a mold free level.
-Materials such as drywall, cloth, leather, shoes, basically any organic materials at all will not clean very easily.
-If these materials cannot be put in a deep cycle cleaning machine like a washer then there is little hope all the mold will be removed.
+It is possible to clean mold off of surfaces that are not porous such as glass and plastic, but it will not be possible to clean porous materials to a mold free level.
+Materials such as drywall, cloth, leather, shoes, basically any organic material will not clean very easily.
+If these materials cannot be put in a deep cycle cleaning machine, like a washer, then there is little hope of removing all of the mold.

 Remediate the Water Source

 The removal of the actual source of the water is the primary goal in preventing mold growth.
-If the source of water is removed or cut off the mold will not continue to grow.
-It is true that mold will still remain alive after the water is gone but it will not continue to grow.
-This is also why removal of molded materials is so important.
-Many mold removal and mold remediation companies do not perform this crucial step and the mold only returns.
+If the source of water is removed or cut off, the mold will not continue to grow.
+It is true that mold will still remain alive after the water is gone, but it will not continue to grow.
+This is why, however, removal of moldy materials is only one of the important steps.
+Many mold removal and mold remediation companies do not perform this crucial step of water remediation and the mold only returns.

 Why Basements Tend to Smell

 Most commonly mildewy or moldy basement smells are due to wet foundation walls and the presence of finishing materials such as carpet and drywall.
-The building materials are consistent food supply and will aid mold growth if given enough water supply.
+The building materials are a constant food supply and will aid mold growth if given enough water or dampness.

-There are two basic ways to remove a moldy smell.
+There are two basic ways to remove or prevent a moldy smell.

-1. The prevention of the water or moisture presence.
-This is the most desired cure and the best starting point of removing the mold growth and of course the moldy smell.
-This may involve plumbing repairs, waterproofing either interior or exterior, or balancing of HVAC systems among other cures.
+1. The prevention of the water or moisture present.
+This is the most desired cure and the best starting point to eliminate or prevent mold growth and, of course, the moldy smell.
+Water elimination may involve plumbing repairs, the waterproofing of either the building’s interior or exterior below-grade areas, or the balancing of the HVAC system, among others.

 2. The removal of building materials.
-This is a less desired approach.
-But removal of the food that is aiding the mold growth if the water problem cannot be solved will slow or prevent further mold growth even if the cause of the moisture problem is not cured.
+While this is a less desirable approach, removal of the food that is aiding the mold growth (if the water problem cannot be solved) will slow or prevent further mold growth even if the cause of the moisture problem is not addressed.

 EPA Mold Course